-Gift Site Needs Product-Personalization
+Gift site needs product-personalization

 - Templates should be created in Photoshop or Sketch (to be discussed before starting)

-- Most product images are clean, top-down, high quality renderings.
-Some product images show the product at different angles, requiring adjustments to personalization lockup perspective.
+- Most product images are clean, top-down, high-quality renderings.
+Some product images show the product at different angles, requiring adjustments to the personalization lockup perspective.

 - Each template should be saved in a shared Dropbox folder as the original file (Photoshop or Sketch)